 Wattage refers to the measure of the rate of energy conversion.
-It’s applied to heads, subs, and speakers, and the wattage rating is generally what the DJ will use to determine if a particular sub or speaker will work for their environment.
+It’s applied to heads, subs, and speakers, and the wattage rating is generally what the DJ will use to determine if a particular setup will work for their environment.

-On average, most DJs will opt for speakers with the minimum of a one thousand watt rating per speaker.
+On average, most DJs will opt for a minimum of a one 1,000 watt rating per speaker.
 This should be more than enough to handle a club.
 However, for outdoor events, obviously, more speakers will be needed to handle the crowd.
 This is why most mobile DJs who normally play large events will purchase multiple speakers for their setup.